Who We Are

 Will began his career with the U.S. Peace Corps, where he spent time working on healthcare and youth education programs in South Africa and Niger.
 Will is from Fort Collins, Colorado.
 He received his undergraduate degree from Dartmouth College.

 Rebecca Steelman has worked for GCNF since August 2016, first as a consultant, and – since March 2017 as GCNF’s second full-time staff member.
 Rebecca is focused on communications, including GCNF’s website, social media platforms, and digital media.
-Additionally, she provides specific fiscal, and operational support.
+Additionally, she coordinates fundraising efforts, event planning, and development projects.

 Prior to GCNF, Rebecca served as a Program Coordinator at the University of Washington’s Henry M. Jackson School of International Studies, helping to create and promote internationally-focused programs and events.
 Rebecca is from Wichita Falls, TX.
 She received her Bachelor’s degree from University of Washington.